 We use the Personal Information and Sensitive Information we collect to operate, maintain, and improve our services, to support the delivery of care, to communicate with Customers, Care Recipients and their Authorised Representatives (where appropriate), and to meet our legal and regulatory obligations.
 Key purposes include:

 - Providing and improving services: To set up and manage Customer accounts, authenticate users, deliver the core features of the Platform, and ensure its security.
-We also analyse service usage (in an aggregated, non-identifiable form) to improve the Platform and develop new features.
+We also analyse how the Platform is used to improve it and develop new features, as described in the Cookies and Similar Technologies section.

 - Supporting care delivery: To record, monitor, and update Care Recipients' care, and to share information with other health and care providers (including potential providers) where necessary to coordinate care, manage referrals or handovers, or confirm their ability to deliver services.